Comprehensive Faculty Searches: Best Practices

 Not measures of excellence

-• “Fit” with the department or school - this euphemism can function to exclude those whose demographics or areas of study differ from those doing the hiring
+• “Fit” with the department or school - this euphemism can function to exclude those whose experiences or areas of study differ from those doing the hiring

-• “Pedigree” - apparent social class, elite characteristics, and the degree-granting institution do not predict excellence
+• “Pedigree” - apparent social status and the degree-granting institution do not predict excellence

 • Charisma